rajiisubramanian1983-netizen/ML-Assignment-Bank-Churn-6-Models-/README.md

 IsActiveMember
 EstimatedSalary
 The dataset is moderately imbalanced, hence robust metrics such as AUC and Matthews Correlation Coefficient (MCC) are used for evaluation.
+Columns dropped before modeling:
+RowNumber, CustomerId, Surname (ID-like columns that do not help prediction)
+Preprocessing:
+Missing values in Exited are removed.
+Categorical columns (Geography, Gender) are label‑encoded using LabelEncoder.
 **3. Machine Learning Models Used**
 The following six classification models were implemented on the same dataset:
 Logistic Regression